2026 Edition · Updated monthly · Independent research

 Best Calorie Tracking Apps 2026: Tested, Ranked & Reviewed

-The best calorie tracking apps of 2026, ranked after a 90-day dietitian-reviewed test cycle.
-Photo accuracy, database integrity, AI features, adherence, and per-app reviews, independent, no sponsored placements.
+The best calorie counting apps of 2026, ranked after a 120-day dietitian-reviewed test cycle.
+Photo accuracy, AI features, adherence and per-app reviews.

 May 2026